cosmic-explorer/ce-it-infrastructure/README.md

 These services should be federated as [Shibboleth](https://www.internet2.edu/products-services/trust-identity/shibboleth/) Service Providers with [InCommon Research and Scholarship ](https://www.incommon.org/federation/research-and-scholarship/) and have appropriate host certificates and [Shibboleth metadata](https://spaces.at.internet2.edu/display/InCFederation/Research+and+Scholarship+for+SPs) prior to configuring them.

-This repostory contains instructions for:
+This repository contains instructions for:

  * [Installing COmanage](https://github.com/cosmic-explorer/ce-it-infrastructure/blob/master/roster) and [setting up the registry.](https://github.com/cosmic-explorer/ce-it-infrastructure/blob/master/roster/doc)
  * [Installing and running an instance of the DCC.](https://github.com/cosmic-explorer/ce-it-infrastructure/blob/master/dcc)